erikh/megalock/README.md

 - Blanks the entire screen regardless of monitor configuration
 - Grabs the keyboard and pointing devices
 - Buffers all input into a password
+    - Backspace removes the previously entered characters, walking back to the beginning of the buffer
 - Upon pressing enter, verifies that password
     - On success, the program exits
     - On failure, the program clears the password field and continues